qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 changing from control to biosolids, we expect an estimated increase of 25.738% [8.815%, 42.661%] in cover value of POPR with 95% confidence.

-### Correlation between MWD and cover value
+### Correlation between MWD and POPR cover value

 Since there are an unequal number of observations of MWD and cover value, we test correlation using the eight means from the eight treatment-block combinations for both MWD and cover value.
-The estimated correlation is 0.645 which indicates a moderately strong positive relationship between MWD and cover value.
+The estimated correlation is 0.645 which indicates a moderately strong positive relationship between MWD and POPR cover value.
 It means that when soil becomes more stable (larger MWD), the canopy cover of POPR increases, which is intuitive.